Get a quote in less than 2 mins

 The Medicare Levy Surcharge is a percentage of your income that’s payable to the ATO when you lodge your tax return.
 It was introduced by the Australian Government to encourage high income earners to get private health insurance.

-You’ll need to pay the MLS if you don’t have private health cover and earn more than $93,000 as a single person, or $186,000 as a family (including couples and single-parent households).
+You’ll need to pay the MLS if you don’t have private health cover and earn more than $93,000 as a single person, or $186,000 as a family (including couples and single-parent households), increasing by $1500 for each child after the first.

 The rate charged is between 1% and 1.5% of your income, depending on how much you earn.